gvwilson/thirdbit/src/fiction/in-heck/index.md

 Your pa would be pleased."

 "Thank you," Maddy mumbled.
-Mayor Lupus had a way of looking at someone that made them feel like she could read their mind.
+Mayor Lupus had a way of looking at you that made you feel like she could read your mind.
 That was part of why the village kept electing her: most people felt guilty just thinking about running against her.